Draw a crowd to your next meeting, conference or event with a finely tuned promotion

 of lectures, location information, cost and contact information in a packet that can

 Contact your campus communicator.

-Your unit's or college's communicator can help spread your message through departmental Listservs and other internal audiences,
+Your unit or college communicator can help spread your message through departmental Listservs and other internal audiences,

 through cross-promotion at other events and through social media.

 Your college communicator can also help if you would like to explore external media